 Tea Junctions are informal social gatherings, where bereaved family members and carers are invited to the Hospice to have a cup of tea with other people in a similar situation.
 We invite all recently bereaved carers, family and friends to join us so they can meet others who are going through a similar experience.
-We provide tea, coffee, cake and a warm welcome.
+We provide tea, coffee, biscuits and a warm welcome.

-Tea Junctions are held once a month on a Wednesday, alternately at 10am to 12noon, or from 6pm to 8pm.
+Tea Junctions are held once a month on a Thursday, from 10:30am to 12:30pm.

-If you would like to find out more about these events you can contact the Hospice’s Counselling Support Service directly on 01892 820525.
+If you would like to find out more about these events you can contact the Hospice’s Counselling & Support Service directly on 01892 820525.

 Individual counselling is available for all family and friends of patients who were under our care, and is offered free of charge.

-Approaching the Counselling Support Service to find out about counselling is not necessarily the same as signing up for counselling.
+Approaching the Counselling & Support Service to find out about counselling is not necessarily the same as signing up for counselling.
 Your first appointment will be an opportunity to meet with a counsellor and discuss your situation in confidence.
 If you then decide that counselling is appropriate, and may be helpful, arrangements will be made for you to meet with a counsellor on a weekly basis for an agreed number of sessions.
-To book an introductory appointment, ring the Counselling Support Service on 01892 820525.
+To book an introductory appointment, ring the Counselling & Support Service on 01892 820525.

 Our Chaplain holds First Anniversary Remembrance Gatherings throughout the year to help family members and carers mark the one year anniversary of their bereavement.
-For more information, contact the Counselling Support Service on 01892 820525.
+For more information, contact the Counselling & Support Service on 01892 820525.
 For more information on the Spiritual Support we provide, click here.

 Creative Fabric Group